HenrikBengtsson/startup/reference/restart.md

 - debug:

-  If `TRUE`, debug messages are outputted, otherwise not.
+  If `TRUE`, debug messages are output, otherwise not.

+## Value

+Nothing.

 ## Predefined setups